Dissipative hydrodynamics in superspace: Symmetries

 In what follows we define a(n antilinear) CPT transformation on general spacetimes, which we denote by $\CPT$,~such that $\CPT^2=1$.
 It is defined as a suitable action on fields as well as a geometric part which acts on spacetime.
 If we consider the time direction on our manifold $\WV$ as being fibered over some base manifold $\WV_s$ then $\CPT$ acts by inverting time $\tau \to -\tau$ as well as by an orientation-reversing transformation on $\WV_s$.
 If $\CPT$ acts on coordinates $\sigma$, we denote the resulting combined coordinate transformation by $\vartheta \sigma$.

 It is an old result in axiomatic perturbative quantum field theory that Lorentz invariance and locality imply invariance under CPT~for a broad class of theories.
 We are not aware of a general proof for quantum field theory on more general spacetimes, in particular those on which we may define thermal states.
 In this work we assume that any ``healthy'' quantum field theory on a spacetime of the sort we considered above is invariant under \CPT.
 This implies that under $\CPT$ a bosonic operator $O(\sigma)$ is transformed as \beq (\CPT)O(\sigma)(\CPT) = \eta_O O^*(\vartheta \sigma) \equiv \Theta O(\sigma) \,, \eeq where $\eta_O = \pm 1$ is the \CPT-eigenvalue of $O$.
 Note that in hydrodynamics one usually considers only bosonic operators (see however e.g. \cite{Grassi:2011wt} for discussions of hydrodynamics of supersymmetric material).
 This will somewhat simplify future expressions.
-For example, in even dimensions the stress tensor is \CPT-even while the flavor current is \CPT-odd.

 Using that \CPT \,is anti-unitary it then follows that

 where $\wt{\mathcal{T}}$ is the anti-time-ordering operator and in the last equality we have defined the action of $\Theta$ on a (real) source $A$ conjugate to an operator $O$,